cjmurray1985/auto-mab/README.md

 ## Core Features

 - **Sitemap Integration**: Automatically parses news sitemaps to discover and process articles.
-- **Article Scraping**: Uses the `Newspaper3k` library to scrape the article's title and description, providing rich context for headline generation.
+- **Article Scraping**: Uses `Newspaper3k` to scrape article titles and descriptions for rich context.
-- **Context-Aware Few-Shot Prompting**: Employs semantic search to find historically high-performing headlines that are contextually similar to the new article.
-These are used as dynamic few-shot examples for the AI.
+- **Context-Aware Few-Shot Prompting**: Employs semantic search to find historically high-performing headlines that are contextually similar to the new article, using them as dynamic few-shot examples.
+- **Unified & Transparent Prompting**: Consolidates all editorial guidelines and instructions into a single, transparent prompt that is displayed in the UI for full visibility.
-- **AI-Powered Generation**: Leverages the Anthropic Claude 3 Haiku model to generate five diverse headline variants grounded in the article's actual content.
+- **AI-Powered Generation**: Leverages the Anthropic Claude 3 Haiku model to generate five diverse headline variants.
+- **Detailed Validation & Flagging**:
+    - Validates every generated headline against editorial rules (e.g., length, capitalization).
+    - Instead of a simple pass/fail, non-compliant headlines are **flagged (🚩)** with a clear reason.
+    - This system acknowledges that flagged headlines may still be viable for MAB testing.
+- **Robust API Interaction**: Automatically retries API calls up to 3 times to handle transient network or service errors gracefully.
-- **Interactive UI**: Built with Streamlit, the app provides a user-friendly interface to input sitemaps, monitor progress, and review generated headlines.
+- **Interactive UI**: Built with Streamlit, the app provides a user-friendly interface to input sitemaps, monitor progress, and review generated headlines with their validation status.
-- **Data-Driven**: Uses a CSV file of historical headline performance data (`Example data  Sheet1.csv`) to inform its example selection process.
+- **Transparent Error Reporting**: If an unrecoverable error occurs, the UI displays the full technical traceback for effective debugging.
-- **High-Performance Concurrent Processing**: Processes multiple articles in parallel using a `ThreadPoolExecutor` to deliver headline variants quickly, even for large sitemaps.
+- **High-Performance Concurrent Processing**: Processes multiple articles in parallel using a `ThreadPoolExecutor` to deliver results quickly.

 ## Tech Stack